Charity AuctionBest Practices.

 Send 24 hours before close

-Hi [First Name]—quick reminder: our auction ends tomorrow at [time].
+Hi [First Name].
+Quick reminder: our auction ends tomorrow at [time].
 Bid here: [auction link].
 Thank you for supporting [Organization]!

 Last call social post

-Post 2–3 hours before close
+Post 2 to 3 hours before close

-Last call.
-Our charity auction closes today at [time].
-Bid now to support [impact line]: [auction link] Top items are closing soon.
+Top items are closing soon.
 Share this with a friend who loves to bid.

 Quick promo rules